-375 Problem Solving Seminar (1.00-3.00)
+375 Problem Solving Seminar: Mathematics (1.00)

-An intensive seminar in problem solving.
-Intended to provide participants with the ability to solve non-routine problems.
-Useful preparation for mathematics competitions.
-Prerequisite: Junior or senior mathematics major, or instructor consent.
+An intensive seminar in problem solving, intended to provide participants with the ability to solve non-routine problems similar to those appearing in undergraduate mathematics journals and mathematics competitions such as the AMC 8/10/12, AIME and the William Lowell Putnam competitions.
+Prerequisite: MTH 153 and MTH 280; or instructor consent.